Arthyon/automation/README.md

 - Place an image in `/home/{{ archlinux_username }}/.wallpaper` to set background.

 - Edit `bg`-property in `/etc/lxdm/lxdm.conf` to set background for login manager.
+Make sure this is placed somewhere like `/usr/share/lxdm/backgrounds/` to enable the login process to access the file.
   Replace `/usr/share/lxdm/themes/Industrial/login.png` to change logo for login manager.

 - If using ZFS: